 - Date the bag and freeze for up to 3–4 months.
 Thaw wrapped or unwrapped in the refrigerator or at room temperature.
 All methods work like a charm!

-I like to freeze banana bread in slices because the slices thaw much quicker– even by lunchtime!
+I like to freeze the quick bread in slices because slices thaw much quicker than a whole loaf.

-Overall, this is a SUPER easy recipe for classic banana bread.
-The batter takes about 10 minutes to throw together, the bread stays moist for days, and nothing beats the smell of fresh banana bread in the oven!
-If you’ve tried the recipe int he past 5 years, let me know!
+Overall, this is an easy recipe for classic banana bread.
+The batter takes about 10 minutes to throw together, the bread stays moist for days, and nothing beats the smell of fresh banana bread in the oven.
+(Except for, maybe, zucchini bread or pumpkin bread… try those next!)

-With its super-moist texture, buttery banana and brown sugar flavors, and incredibly soft crumb, this is the best ever banana bread recipe.
-You'll need 4 spotty bananas to begin.
+With its super-moist and buttery texture, banana and brown sugar flavors, soft crumb, and 1,000+ reviews, this is a delicious AND undeniably popular banana bread recipe.
+You need 4 large ripe bananas.

 - 1 teaspoon baking soda